PunchThrough/bean-documentation/serial_message_protocol.md

 ## Message ID
 * 2 bytes
-* Increments on each App Message
+* Represents a specific predefined message type
-* Represents a unique App Message
+* Read the [App Message Types](../app_message_types.md) doc to learn more about App Message ID definitions

 ## Payload
 * 0 to 64 bytes